-The following assessment of potential impact the proposed redevelopment or site alteration may have on the cultural heritage resource is based on the possible negative impacts as stated in the Ontario Heritage Tool Kit.10
+The following assessment of potential impact the proposed redevelopment or site alteration may have on the cultural heritage resource is based on the possible negative impacts as stated in the Ontario Heritage Tool Kit.8

 Potential Negative Impact Assessment Destruction of any, or part of any, significant heritage attributes or features No significant heritage attribute, nor any part thereof is to be destroyed.
-Alteration that is not sympathetic, or is incompatible, with the historic fabric and appearance No alterations to the culturally significant building is proposed.
+Alteration that is not sympathetic, or is incompatible, with the historic fabric and appearance No alterations to the culturally significant building are proposed.
 The development is proposed on the adjacent farmlands.
 Shadows created that alter the appearance of a heritage attribute or change the viability of an associated natural feature or plantings, such as a garden Shadows created will not alter the appearance of any heritage attributes, nor change the viability of any plantings.
-Isolation of a heritage attribute from its surrounding environment, context or a significant relationship The culturally significant farmhouse will be removed from its agricultural context as the farmland will become urban.
+Isolation of a heritage attribute from its surrounding environment, context or a significant relationship The culturally significant farmhouse will be removed from its agricultural context as the farmlands will become urban.
 However, the immediate environs will be conserved.
-Direct or indirect obstruction of significant views or vistas within, from, or of built and natural features The significant public views from the highway remain totally exposed and the property will also enjoy a view across open space (SWM area).
+Direct or indirect obstruction of significant views or vistas within, from, or of built and natural features The significant public views from the highway remain totally exposed.
 A change in land use (such as rezoning a church to a multi-unit residence) where the change in use negates the property's cultural heritage value There is major change in land use, from agriculture to urban.
 This does not negate the value of the retained farmhouse.
-Land disturbances such as a change in grade that alters soils, and drainage patterns that adversely affect a cultural heritage resource, including archaeological resources It is not expected that there will be land disturbance to the areas of the property that contain the heritage resource.
+Land disturbances such as a change in grade that alters soils, and drainage patterns that adversely affect a cultural heritage resource, including archaeological resources It is not expected that there will be land disturbance to the areas of the properties that contain the heritage resource.
 Drainage patterns are not expected to be altered.